-1 Introduction
+1. Introduction

-Named Entity (NE) recognition is the task of detectings phrases in text, e.g., proper names, which directly refer to real world entities along with their type, e.g., people, organizations, locations, etc. see, e.g., (Nadeau and Sekine, 2007).
+Named Entity (NE) recognition is the task of detecting semantically important noun phrases in text, e.g., proper names, which directly refer to real world entities along with their type, e.g., people, organizations, locations, etc. see, e.g., (Nadeau and Sekine 2007).
+International challenges on the NER task have been firstly proposed by the Message Understanding Conference (MUC 6, MUC 7), the Conference on Natural Language Learning (CoNLL 2002, 2003) whereas the Automatic Content Extraction program (ACE 2002, 2005) has supported the creation of several datasets based on named entities.
+More recently, the NER challenges have been extended to other languages, e.g., Italian (Evalita 2007, 2009).

 Most NE recognizers (NERs) rely on machine learning models, which require to define a large set of manually engineered features.
-For example, the state-of-the-art (SOTA) system for English (Ratinov and Roth, 2009) uses a simple averaged perceptron and a large set of local and non-local features.
-Similarly, the best performing system for Italian (Nguyen et al., 2010) combines two learning systems that heavily rely on both local and global manually engineered features.
-Some of the latter are generated using basic hand-crafted rules (i.e., suffix, prefix) but most of them require huge dictionaries (gazetteers) and external parsers (POS taggers and chunkers).
-While designing good features for NERs requires a great deal of expertise and can be labour intensive, it also makes the taggers harder to adapt to new domains and languages since resources and syntactic parsers used to generate the features may not be readily available.
-Recently, DNNs have been shown to be very effective for automatic feature engineering, demonstrating SOTA results in many sequence labelling tasks, e.g., (Collobert et al., 2011), also for Italian language (Attardi, 2015).
+For example, the state-of-the-art system for English (Ratinov and Roth 2009) uses a simple averaged perceptron and a large set of local and non-local features.
+Similarly, the best performing system for Italian (Nguyen and Moschitti 2012) combines two learning systems that heavily rely on both local and global manually engineered features.
+Some of the latter are generated using basic handcrafted rules (i.e., suffix, prefix) but most of them require huge dictionaries (gazetteers) and external parsers (POS taggers and chunkers).
+While designing good features for